 Suzuka inksticks Suzuka sumi

-Suzuka Sumi is made in the Shiroko District of Suzuka City, Mie Prefecture, and is the only sumi (inkstick) brand designated as one of the Traditional Crafts in Japan; today only one family, Shinseido, still preserves the tradition.
-Suzuka Sumi is generally made from pine trees growing in the local mountains and the climate of the region being ideal for sumi production helps ensure very high quality products.
-To meet the demand of the times, production techniques have been improved and today Suzuka Sumi is much appreciated by people practicing calligraphy or painting; it is also known as a quality dye and an artistic handicraft product useful for coloring and carving.
+This craft is mainly made from pine trees growing in the local mountains, which is the ideal climate for high quality inkstick production.
+To meet demand, production techniques have been improved and Suzuka inksticks are greatly appreciated by people practicing calligraphy or painting.
+It is also known as a quality dye and artistic handicraft product useful for coloring and carving.

-Since Suzuka Sumi upholds the traditional making process using a natural gelatinous glue called nikawa, it has an exquisite beauty seen in long-lasting and blurred colors, sharp lines, and great feeling brush strokes.
-Suzuka Sumi is also known to gain a deeper sumi color when left for some time to mature in a storeroom; this is a characteristic of using natural glues.
-Among the many sumi brands, Shinseido was the first to succeed in making colored sumi, and today a wide range of colorful variations of Suzuka Sumi are produced.
+Suzuka inksticks use a gelatinous animal glue called nikawa.
+Suzuka inksticks gain a deeper color when left to mature for a while in a storeroom, which is a result of using natural glue.
+Among ink brands, Shinseido was the first to succeed in making colored ink, and now a wide range of colorful Suzuka inksticks are produced.

-To satisfy the demand, production methods were improved and coupled with the protection of the Tokugawa family and the Kishu domain the industry flourished; the traditional manufacturing techniques are still practiced today.
-A variety of different sumi are produced such as yuenboku made from lampblack known for its glossy deep and pure black, while shouenboku made from pine soot has a range of ink colors from dense black to bluish gray; there are also special sumi such as irozumi, color inksticks.
+Production methods improved in response to these demands and the craft flourished due to sponsorship by the Kishu branch of the Tokugawa domain.
+These traditional techniques are still in use for production in the present day.
+A variety of different inks are produced such as yuenboku, made from lampblack and is a glossy deep black, while shouenboku, made from pine soot, has a range of ink colors from dense black to bluish gray.
+There are also special color inksticks, irozumi.

 General Production Process

 - 1. Glue